 Awareness of your breath can serve as a steady basis for awareness in all you do.

 - First select a suitable place for your regular meditation.
 It can be wherever you can sit easily with minimal disturbance: a corner of your bedroom or any other quiet spot in your home.
 Place a meditation cushion or chair there for your use.
-Arrange what is around so that you are reminded of your meditative purpose, so that it feels like a sacred and peaceful space.
-You may wish to make a simple altar with a flower or a sacred image, or place your favorite spiritual books there for a few moments of inspired reading.
+Arrange what is around so that you are reminded of your meditative purpose, so that it feels like a peaceful space.
 Let yourself enjoy creating this space for yourself.

 - Then select a regular time for practice that suits your schedule and temperament.
 If you are a morning person, experiment with a sitting before breakfast.
 If evening fits your temperament or schedule better, try that first.
 Begin with sitting ten or twenty minutes at a time.
 Later you can sit longer or more frequently.
 Daily meditation can become like bathing or toothbrushing.
 It can bring a regular cleansing and calming to your heart and mind.

 - Find a posture on the chair or cushion in which you can easily sit erect without being rigid.
 Let your body be firmly planted on the earth, your hands resting easily, your heart soft, your eyes closed gently.
 At first feel your body and consciously soften any obvious tension.
 Let go of any habitual thoughts or plans.

 - Bring your attention to feel the sensations of your breathing.
 Take a few deep breaths to sense where you can feel the breath most easily, as coolness or tingling in the nostrils or throat, as movement of the chest, or rise and fall of the belly.
 Then let your breath be natural.
 Feel the sensations of your natural breathing very carefully, relaxing into each breath as you feel it, noticing how the soft sensations of breathing come and go with the changing breath.